hellowac/fastapi-best-practices-zh-cn/docs/index.md

 === "英文"

-    Dependencies can use other dependencies and avoid code repetition for the similar logic.
+    Dependencies can use other dependencies and avoid code repetition for the the similar logic.

     ```python
     # dependencies.py